-3 Amendments to IAS $12 - Deferred$ Taxes related to Assets and Liabilities arising from a Single Transaction beginning of the earliest comparative period presented.
-Also recognises deferred tax for all temporary differences related to leases and decommissioning obligations at the beginning of the earliest comparative period presented, with the cumulative effect of initially applying the amendments recognised as an adjustment to the opening balance of retained earnings (or oth component of equity, as appropriate) at that date.
+3 Amendments to IAS 12 - Deferred Taxes related to Assets and Liabilities arising from a Single Transaction Liabilities arising from a Single Transaction Also recognises deferred tax for all temporary differences related to leases and decommissioning obligations at the beginning of the earliest comparative period presented, with the cumulative effect of initially applying the amendments recognised as an adjustment to the opening balance of retained earnings (or other component of equity, as appropriate) at that date.
 UK views of the ED's proposals Issued for public comment Exposure Draft ED/2019/5 Deferred Tax related to Assets and Liabilities arising from a Single Transaction (Proposed amendments to IAS 12)-issued for public comment on 17 July 2019 (comment period ended 14 November 2019).
 UK stakeholders responding to IASB's proposals There were 12 UK respondents to the IASB's proposals.
 These were comprised of 2 accounting and audit representative organisations, 6 accounting firms, 3 preparers, 1 standard-setter.
 One of the accounting and audit representative organisations additionally also responded to EFRAG's draft comment letter.
 Feedback received and actions taken by the IASB Most respondents agreed with the IASB's decision to address the accounting for deferred tax related to leases and decommissioning obligations and with the proposal to narrow the scope of the IRE.
-However, most respondents either disagreed with or expressed concerns with various aspects of the proposals especially the 'capping' Technical criteria assessment Relevance and Reliability The Amendments to IAS 12 would require entities to apply the general principles in IAS 12 to transactions within the scope of the amendments.
-Doing so will provide relevant and reliable information as an entity: Will recognise the tax effects of the transactions within the scope of the amendments consistent with how the entity uses the asset and settles the corresponding liability and not only when the tax deduction becomes available for tax purposes; • Will recognise the deferred tax effects of the asset and the liability separately consistent with the requirements in other Standards, for example, with IFRS 16 Leases that requires the separate recognition of assets and liabilities. • An entity will avoid significant fluctuations in effective tax rates and distortions in financial performance that would otherwise arise from not recognising deferred tax when the IRE is applied.
+However, most respondents either disagreed with or expressed concerns with various aspects of the proposals, especially the "capping" proposal 14 which was considered burdensome and complex.
+In response to this feedback received, the IASB removed the "capping" proposal and confirmed its proposal to narrow the scope of the IRE.
+Technical criteria assessment Relevance and Reliability The Amendments to IAS 12 would require entities to apply the general principles in IAS 12 to transactions within the scope of the amendments.
+Doing so will provide relevant and reliable information as an entity: Will recognise the tax effects of the transactions within the scope of the amendments consistent with how the entity uses the asset and settles the corresponding liability and not only when the tax deduction becomes available for tax purposes; Will recognise the deferred tax effects of the asset and the liability separately consistent with the requirements in other Standards, for example, with IFRS 16 Leases that requires the separate recognition of assets and liabilities.
+An entity will avoid significant fluctuations in effective tax rates and distortions in financial performance that would otherwise arise from not recognising deferred tax when the IRE is applied.
 Understandability The Amendments to IAS 12 are expected to enhance understandability and consistent application as they require an entity to recognise deferred taxes following the general principles in IAS 12 (i.e. an entity would recognise deferred tax for all temporary differences), in line with current practice of some entities.
 Users will also benefit from additional disclosures (derived from the application of the general requirements in IAS 12) that will help them obtain a better understanding of the tax position of an entity.
 Comparability The Amendments to IAS 12 will increase comparability between entities as it will require consistent accounting for deferred tax assets and deferred tax liabilities that arise from transactions that give rise to equal taxable and tax-deductible temporary differences.
+The amendments provide two different sets of transition requirements: one applicable to transactions involving right-of-use assets and lease liabilities and decommissioning, restoration (and similar liabilities) and corresponding amounts as part of the cost of the